England V West Indies 1st Test Scoreboard - UrduPoint

 England V West Indies 1st Test Scoreboard

-Southampton, United Kingdom, (UrduPoint / Pakistan Point News - 11th Jul, 2020 ) :Scoreboard at stumps on the fourth day of the first Test between England and the West Indies at the Ageas Bowl, Southampton on Saturday: England 1st Innings 204 (J Holder 6-42, S Gabriel 4-62) West Indies 1st Innings 318 (K Brathwaite 65, S Gabriel 61; B Stokes 4-49, J Anderson 3-62) England 2nd Innings (overnight: 15-0) R.
+Southampton, United Kingdom, (UrduPoint / Pakistan Point News - 12th Jul, 2020 ) :Scoreboard at the close of England's second innings on the fifth day of the first Test against the West Indies at the Ageas Bowl, Southampton on Sunday: England 1st Innings 204 (J Holder 6-42, S Gabriel 4-62) West Indies 1st Innings 318 (K Brathwaite 65, S Gabriel 61; B Stokes 4-49, J Anderson 3-62) England 2nd Innings (overnight: 284-8) R.

 Burns c Campbell b Chase 42 D. Sibley c Dowrich b Gabriel 50 J. Denly c Holder b Chase 29 Z. Crawley c and b Joseph 76 B. Stokes c Hope b Holder 46 O. Pope b Gabriel 12 J. Buttler b Joseph 9 D. Bess b Gabriel 3 J.